 Nationals vs. Phillies Highlights

-Weston Wilson and the Phillies defeat Keibert Ruiz and the Nationals, 13-3
+Trea Turner and the Phillies defeat Jacob Young and the Nationals, 3-2

-Weston Wilson and the Phillies defeat Keibert Ruiz and the Nationals, 13-3
+Trea Turner and the Phillies defeat Jacob Young and the Nationals, 3-2

+Los Angeles Dodgers pitcher Tyler Glasnow is going back on the injured list with elbow tendinitis.
+He was previously on the IL this season with back tightness.

+Donovan, who has limited coaching experience, will take the helm after the Wave unexpectedly fired former coach Casey Stoney in June.

 Russell Wilson will start for the Pittsburgh Steelers in their second preseason game, according to coach Mike Tomlin.
 He and the first-team offense are scheduled to play four series.